12 Essential Spring Gardening Tips

 Survey the Yard

+If you've got grass, spring is an important time to turn your attention to your turf.
 Send the mower and leaf blower for servicing, or if you have the right tools, sharpen the mower blades yourself.
 Refill your mower with oil, install fresh spark plugs, and lubricate moving parts if necessary.
-Clear the lawn of winter debris, and look for areas that need reseeding before mowing.
+Clear the lawn of winter debris and look for areas that need reseeding before mowing.

 Remove dead, damaged, and diseased branches from woody plants.
 Thin and trim summer-blooming shrubs such as butterfly bush, hydrangea, and most roses, except for old-fashioned once bloomers.
 Prune cold-damaged wood after plants resume spring growth.
 Prune spring-blooming shrubs and trees after flowering.